directus-labs/guest-authoring/do-apps/index.md

-This manual provides an uncomplicated route to deploying Directus on the DO App Platform.
-If you're acquainted with Digital Ocean's offerings, you'll find its App Platform an impeccable choice for backend hosting, further enriched by the myriad features the platform delivers.
+This guide offers a straightforward path to deploying Directus on the DO App Platform.
+For those familiar or already ingrained with Digital Ocean, the App Platform is a great choice to host your backend.